abrar-nazib/cortex/README.md

 # CORTEX

+_This branch is the old version of the project with Tkinter GUI and procedural code_

 ## Introduction

 **CORTEX** is a robotic arm controller software that is capable of controlling any 3DOF robotic arms.